mic-css/mic-css/README.md

 I’m passionate about working with others to build products people love, using best-in-class tools and technologies.
 I’m particularly keen on UX design, test-driven development and a proper plate of pasta 🍝

-- 🔭 I’m currently contracting at Facebook
+- 🔭 I work at [Shopify](https://github.com/Shopify) as a Senior Frontend Developer
 - 💬 Ask me about working in early-stage start-ups, React and React Native, TDD...
 - 📫 How to reach me: send me a message on [Twitter](https://twitter.com/mic_css) or [LinkedIn](https://www.linkedin.com/in/mic-cassano/)
 - 😄 Pronouns: he/him